Steftones/midi-visualiser/README.md

 # Midi Visualiser
 Play notes using your midi hardware device to create 3D graphics in the browser.

+Uses the Web MIDI API (may not be compatible in some browsers).

 ## Midi notes
 Currently midi notes C4 - A4 are mapped to this app.
 Play them to control the graphics that appear on screen.